-You will be asked about your symptoms and past health.
-There may also be questions about diet and typical day.
+You will be asked about your symptoms and health history.
+You may also be asked about your diet and activities.
 A physical and mental health exam will be done.

 Tests may be done to look for physical causes.
 It may take some time to find all the issues that are causing the problem.

 Treatment will depend on the causes.
-Treatment may include:
+Choices are:

-Social workers can suggest local services.
-Help may be available for shopping, meal delivery, and home care.
+Social workers who can suggest local services to help with shopping, meal delivery, and home care

-Physical or occupational therapy may help with movement issues.
+Physical or occupational therapy to help with movement

 Medicine may be given for depression.

 Failure-to-thrive may be the end stage of an illness.
 Advance directives are important for a care plan.
-These formal documents can help guide medical care in case you are unable to direct your care.
-It may change medical care from treating issues to focusing on comfort only.
+These formal documents can help guide medical care for people who cannot direct their own care.
 Other important documents include a living will and medical power of attorney.